dinoboards/V9958-Super/README.md

 # Tang Nano 20K V9958 128K

-This repo contains the virlog and vhdl code for the Tang Nano 20K FPGA development board to enable it to emulate a Yamaha V9958 chip with 128K of RAM; With HDMI output of the video signal.
+This repo contains the Verilog and VHDL code for the Tang Nano 20K FPGA development board to enable it to emulate a Yamaha V9958 chip with 128K of RAM; With HDMI output of the video signal.

 Its designed specifically for a [Yellow MSX System](https://www.tindie.com/stores/dinotron/).
 The actualy board is still under development.